jakewhiteley/BladeZero/README.md

 ### The wrong way

 All other standalone versions of blade require ~16 dependencies, and run the `Iluminate/Container` and `Illuminate/View` packages in your app.
-This adds a ton of complexity to your app, and is considered ([a bad idea](https://mattallan.org/posts/dont-use-illuminate-support/)).
+This adds a ton of complexity to your app, and is [considered a bad idea](https://mattallan.org/posts/dont-use-illuminate-support/).

 There are a few instances of packages rewriting the entire Blade engine from scratch.